 • 2X miles per $1 on all other eligible purchases

-As you can see, the Venture X Business will provide you with thousands of extra miles as a welcome offer.
-However, to earn this, you'll need to spend a significantly higher amount during the introductory period.
+As you can see, the Venture X Business will provide you with a much larger welcome offer.
+However, to earn this, you'll need to spend a significantly higher amount during the first few months after opening the card.
 This is a huge amount of spending to put on a single card and may be out of reach for some small business owners.

 The Capital One Venture X, meanwhile, features a bonus of just 75,000 miles, but the threshold to earn these miles is much lower, making it much more accessible overall.